Varadero Cuba Travel Guide

 All areas are generally safe for tourists.
 Resort zones are typically very secure with controlled access.
 Exercise standard caution in busier downtown areas or Santa Marta, especially at night, as you would in any urban environment.

-Resort Zone is for beach and resort activities.
+Resort Zone is for seaside and resort activities.
 Downtown Varadero is closer to local shops and transport.
 Santa Marta needs taxis.
 Resort Zone is peaceful.
 Downtown Varadero is more bustling.
 Santa Marta has a residential ambiance.

 Booking accommodation in advance is generally recommended, especially during peak travel periods.